KATYŃ -THE UNSPEAKABLE CRIME

 On Christmas Eve, 1939, Stanisław wrote to Tadeusz from the Starobielsk NKVD prison camp.
 Tadeusz still lived in Lipno, then under German occupation, and the card arrived via Berlin.
 Stanisław said he was not certain that Tadeusz would receive the card, but that he had a better chance at receiving it than Zofia, from whom he had not heard since he last saw her.
 He asked for news about the family, and said that he was afraid for them.
 They should not worry about him.
-He was alive, almost healthy, and explained that if they wanted to write, they should write the address in Russian and the letter in Polish.
+He was alive, almost healthy, and explained that if they wanted to write, they should address the letter in Russian and use Polish for the content.

 The German occupiers of Warsaw allowed Zofia one letter a month through the Red Cross, of around 50 words, including the addresses.
 Teresa has two of the cryptic cables from her grandfather, written to her mother in English through the American Red Cross.
 One, sent in September 1943, arrived in Warsaw the following May, and another, sent in December 1943, arrived in July 1944.
 The first was happy about Teresa’s birth and both ask for news of Stanisław.